Promoting equity in HIV/AIDS care in the Southeastern U.S.

 Approximately 1.1 million people in the U.S. are living with HIV, according to the U.S. Centers for Disease Control and Prevention (CDC).
-Although the incidence of HIV has declined, certain populations and geographic regions bear a disproportionate burden of new infections.
-Nearly half of all individuals newly diagnosed with HIV in the U.S. live in the Southern Region, and approximately three quarters of those diagnosed are people of color.1
+Although the overall incidence of HIV has declined, certain populations and geographic regions bear a significant burden of new infections.
+More than half of all individuals newly diagnosed with HIV in the U.S. live in the Southern Region, and approximately three quarters of those diagnosed are people of color.1

 Disparities in HIV care are substantial and persist throughout the HIV care continuum, frequently leading to poorer health outcomes.
-To help address these disparities, the Merck Foundation is supporting programs that are working to increase access to high-quality HIV care and helping to overcome the social and environmental factors that influence engagement in care for people of color living with HIV in the Southeastern U.S.
+To help address these disparities, the Merck Foundation supported programs that worked to increase access to high-quality HIV care and helped to overcome the social and environmental factors that influence engagement in care for people of color living with HIV in the Southeastern U.S.

 HIV Care Connect

-The Merck Foundation is supporting HIV Care Connect in the U.S., with a commitment of $7 million over five years (2019–2023) to reduce disparities in HIV care in the Southeastern communities that have disproportionately high rates of HIV.
+The Merck Foundation supported HIV Care Connect in the U.S., with a commitment of $7 million over five years (2020–2024) to increase access to, and engagement in, HIV care in the Southeastern communities that have disproportionately high rates of HIV.

 • Improve linkage to and retention in high-quality HIV care for populations most affected by HIV